IdrisOA/IdrisOA/README.md

 ### Hi there 👋
-My name is Oladoyin Idris, a full-stack Javascript AND Python developer

-I create scalable and responsive web and mobile app development.
+My name is Oladoyin Idris, I'm a full-stack Javascript Software Engineer and Technical Writer who is passionate about learning, building, and solving problems by creating scalable and responsive web and mobile app development.

 👯 I’m looking to collaborate on more open-source projects.